-When you understand personality traits - including whether you are an Amiable, a Driver personality type, an Analytical, or Expressive you can talk to strangers in the way they want to hear you.
+When you understand personality traits - including whether you are Amiable, a Driver, Analytical, or Expressive - you can talk to strangers how they want to hear you.

-After understanding personal styles, you will know how to engage people more quickly and work better as part of a team.
+After understanding personal styles, you will know how to engage people more quickly and work better as a team.

-The search to understand others' temperaments and behavioral styles has existed since the beginning of time.
+The search to understand others' temperaments and behavioral styles has existed since the beginning.
 Why?
 Because we each have noticed certain types of people that are easy to deal with and others just, well, aren't.

-Have you had that exasperating moment when you were trying to train someone, and you finally said, "I just don't know how to reach them!".
+Have you had that exasperating moment when you were trying to train someone and finally said, "I just don't know how to reach them!".

-Years ago I learned the power of knowing my own personality style, and I've found it helpful to not only manage employees better but also advance my retail sales training and consulting programs.
+Years ago, I learned the power of knowing my personality style, and I've found it helpful to manage employees better and advance my retail sales training and consulting programs.

-No matter what your business is, you should know which of the four types best represents you.
-Using personality testing is a great way to understand your own leadership style as well.
+No matter your business, you should know which of the four types best represents you.
+Using personality testing is also a great way to understand your leadership style.
 Once you know that, you will be able to understand the following:

 • What ticks you off in a relationship is as much your fault as the other person's and why.